arbor-sim/arbor/src/backends/event_delivery.md

 `backend::multi_event_stream` represents a set (one per cell/integration domain) of event streams.
 There is one `multi_event_stream` per lowered cell.

-From the perspective of the lowered cell, it must support the following methods:
+From the perspective of the lowered cell, it must support the methods below.
+In the following, `time` is a `view` or `const_view` of an array with one element per stream.

 *  `void init(const std::vector<deliverable_event>& staged_events)`

-   Take a copy of the staged events and initialize the streams by gathering the events by cell.
+   Take a copy of the staged events (which must be ordered by increasing event time) and initialize the streams by gathering the events by cell.

 *  `bool empty() const`